ChrisBotos/Dynamic_Graphs_with_Pygame/README.md

 Be sure to take advantage of the ability of this library to draw objects in pygame that have alpha (transparency).
 This way you can display different graphs on top of each other.

-# How to install
-This package will be added to pip so a simple "pip install dynamic_pygame_graphs" would suffice.
-Otherwise, clone this repository.

 # How to use
 Take a look at the example_usage.py too.